ros2/demos/lifecycle/README.rst

 ROS 2 introduces the concept of managed nodes, also called ``LifecycleNode``\ s.
 In the following tutorial, we explain the purpose of these nodes, what makes them different from regular nodes and how they comply to a lifecycle management.
-Managed nodes are scoped within a state machine of a finite amount of states.
+Managed nodes contain a state machine with a set of predefined states.
 These states can be changed by invoking a transition id which indicates the succeeding consecutive state.
 The state machine is implemented as described at the `ROS 2 design page <http://design.ros2.org/articles/node_lifecycle.html>`__.